+A.1.28. 'the Plan'
-- A.1.25. 'the Plan'.
-Means the documents attached to this Certificate marked Drawing No -20189/06C - A.1.26. 'the Police'

-means the Chief Constable of Nottinghamshire Police or such other officer designated by him/her.
+Means the documents attached to this Certificate marked Drawing No -20189/06C means the Chief Constable of Nottinghamshire Police or such other officer designated by him/her.

+A.1.29. 'the Police'

+A.1.30.
+'Police Commander'

+means an officer designated by the Police for the purpose of commanding Police activities.

-- A.1.27. 'the Safety Officer' means the officer appointed under clause 19 and Schedule B.1.2 - A.1.28.
-'Safety Officer's Control Point' means a room containing fire alarm warning systems, turnstile monitoring equipment, public address system, emergency telephone system and general communication equipment. - A.1.29.
+A.1.31. 'the Safety Officer'

+means the officer appointed under Clause 20 and Schedule B paragraph B.1.2.

+A.1.32.
+'Safety Officer's Control Point'

+means a room within the Sports Ground containing fire alarm warning systems, turnstile monitoring equipment, public address system, Emergency Telephones and general communication equipment.

+A.1.33.
 'Safety Staff'

-means the Holder, a person designated by them, the Safety Officer and all persons under their control who are engaged in duties during a Specified Activity relating to the management of the Sports Ground and the safety, direction and control of spectators including employees, agents, contractors, franchise Holders and their employees etc, who are within the curtilage of the Sports Ground.
+means the Holder, a person designated by them, the Safety Officer, the Stewards and all persons under their control who are engaged in duties during a Specified Activity relating to the management of the Sports Ground and the safety, direction and control of spectators including employees, agents, contractors, franchise holders and their employees within the Sports Ground during a Specified Activity.

-A.1.30.
+A.1.34.
 'Specified Activity'

-means any of the activities listed in Appendix 1; the time when the Sports Ground is being used for the Specified Activity shall be construed as including the whole period when spectators are within the curtilage of the Sports Ground.
+means any of the activities listed in Appendix 1 and the duration of the Specified Activity shall be construed as including the whole period when spectators of the Specified Activity are within the curtilage of the Sports Ground.

-A.1.31. 'the Sports Ground'
+A.1.35. 'the Sports Ground'

-means the sports ground known as Notts County Football Club and the means of access to it.
+means the sports ground situate and known as the Meadow Lane Stadium, Meadow Lane, Nottingham NG2 3HG and the means of access to it.

-- A.1.32.
-'Surface Spread of Flame Classification' means the class into which a material falls when tested for surface spread of flame in accordance with the appropriate British Standard or as defined in the current version of the Approved Document to Part B (Fire Safety) of the Building Regulations 2000. - A.1.33.
+A.1.36.
+'Surface Spread of Flame Classification'

+means the class into which a material falls when tested for surface spread of flame in accordance with the appropriate British Standard or as defined in the current version of the Approved Document to Part B (Fire Safety) of the Building Regulations 2000.

+A.1.37.
 'Steward'

-means a person trained, or being trained, to a recognised national standard, employed or contracted by management to act in accordance with the general recommendation of the Guide to Safety at Sports Grounds and the specific requirements of this General Safety Certificate.
+means a person trained, or being trained, to a recognised national standard, employed or contracted by management to act in accordance with the general recommendation of the Green Guide and the specific requirements of this General Safety Certificate.

+A.1.38.
+'Thorough Examination'

-A.1.34.
-'Thorough Examination' as defined and specified in the Lifting Operations and Lifting Equipment Regulations 1998.
+as defined and specified in the Lifting Operations and Lifting Equipment Regulations 1998.